IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 `action := params["action"].(string)`

-We haven't specified an `action` parameter for our function.
-The reason we haven't is because this will be within the payload of the `POST` request that hits this endpoint.
+We haven't specified an `action` parameter for our function in the previous step.
+The reason we haven't manually specified this is because it will be within the payload of the `POST` request that hits this endpoint.
 It is still a parameter, just not one that we need to set.

 Let me explain.

 When the GitHub Webhook sends a `POST` request to this endpoint, it will carry with it a payload of information.
-This payload will tell us much more information about the changes being made on GitHub.
+This payload will tell us much more information about the event GitHub.

 Visit [GitHub Webhook events](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#webhook-payload-object-common-properties) for more information about each event payload.

-For this workshop, I am using the [pull_request](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#pull_request) event.
+This workshop is using the [pull_request](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#pull_request) event.
 You can see here, the `key` is `action` and it can have many values.
 In the code snippet above, we are making decisions based on the value of `action`.
+This determines whether or not an SMS is sent.

 ## Step 4 - Manually test the function

 First we will check the function fails correctly.

-The code to send a text message notification should only run if the value of `action` == `assigned`.
-All other cases should fail gracefully and just return a message to the console and return an object with the action that was supplied in the parameters.
+The code to send a text message notification should only run if the value of `action == assigned`.
+All other cases should fail gracefully.
+It will return a message to the console and return an object with the action that was supplied in the parameters.

 ![test action](../workshop-assets/ibm-cloud/test-action.png "Test Action")